EJFleet/PP2/README.md

 I have tried to make the site as accessible as possible.
 Steps that I have been conscious to take are:

 * Using semantic HTML
-* Choosing fonts that are dyslexia-friendly
+* Choosing a font that is dyslexia-friendly
-* Using descriptive alt attributes on all images
-* Providing aria-labels for screen readers where there are icons used and no text, i.e. the social media icons in the footer
 * Ensuring that there is a sufficient colour contrast throughout the site
+* Checking that the size of font is not too small

 ## Technologies Used